core-haxe/esb/README.md

 A bundle can contain services that transform a message into another message.

+There are a few existing already done bundles
-For example, `esb-bundle-xlsx` accepts an xlsx message body as as incoming format  and can convert them into a CSV message body
+    - `esb-bundle-xlsx` which accepts an xlsx message body as as incoming format  and can convert them into a CSV message body
+    - `esb-bundle-zip`
+    - `esb-bundle-chatgpt`
+    - `esb-bundle-deepl`

 ### Registering the accepted body type of the bundle

 It needs to register Message Type with the `registerMessageType` function.
 It will basically register the message *body* type to the ESB, so that bus knows that this bundle is the one that consume (is recipient) these messages.

+For example, `esb-bundle-xlsx` registers the `xlsx` body type;

 ```haxe
 registerMessageType(bundles.xlsx.bodies.XlsxBody, () -> {